-- (B) The anticipated solicitation schedule, deadlines, protest process, and evaluation process, if any; - (C) Evaluation criteria, including the relative value applicable to each criterion, that the District will use to determine the Responsible Bidder with the lowest Responsive Bid (where Award is based solely on price) or the Responsible Proposer or Proposers with the best Responsive Proposal or Proposals (where use of Competitive Proposals is authorized under ORS 279C.335 and PPS-49-0620), along with the process the District will use to determine acceptability of the Work; - (D) If the Solicitation Document is an Invitation to Bid, the District must set forth any special price evaluation factors in the Solicitation Document.
+- (A) A statement that the District may reject any Offer not in compliance with all prescribed Public Contracting procedures and requirements, including the requirement to demonstrate the Bidder's responsibility under ORS 279C.375(3)(b), and may reject for good cause all Offers after finding that doing so is in the public interest. - (B) The anticipated solicitation schedule, deadlines, protest process, and evaluation process, if any; - (C) Evaluation criteria, including the relative value applicable to each criterion, that the District will use to determine the Responsible Bidder with the lowest Responsive Bid (where Award is based solely on price) or the Responsible Proposer or Proposers with the best Responsive Proposal or Proposals (where use of Competitive Proposals is authorized under ORS 279C.335 and PPS- 49-0620), along with the process the District will use to determine acceptability of the Work; - (D) If the Solicitation Document is an Invitation to Bid, the District must set forth any special price evaluation factors in the Solicitation Document.
 Examples of such factors include, but are not limited to, conversion costs, transportation cost, volume weighing, trade-in allowances, cash discounts, depreciation allowances, cartage penalties, and ownership or Life-Cycle Cost formulas.
-Price evaluation factors need not be precise predictors of actual future costs; but to the extent possible, such evaluation factors must be objective, reasonable estimates based on information the District has available concerning future use; and - (E) If the Solicitation Document is a Request for Proposals, the District must refer to the additional requirements of PPS-49-0650; and - (c) Contract Provisions.
+Price evaluation factors need not be precise predictors of actual future costs; but to the extent possible, such evaluation factors must be objective, reasonable estimates based on information the District has available concerning future use; and - (E) If the Solicitation Document is a Request for Proposals, the District must refer to the additional requirements of PPS- 49-0650; and - (c) Contract Provisions.
 The District must include all Contract terms and conditions, including warranties, insurance, and bonding requirements, that the District considers appropriate for the Public Improvement Project.
-The District must also include all applicable Contract provisions required by Oregon law as follows: - (A) Prompt payment to all Persons supplying labor or material, contributions to Industrial Accident Fund, and liens and withholding taxes (ORS 279C.505(1)); - (B) Demonstrate that an employee drug testing program is in place (ORS 279C.505(2)); - (C) If the Contract calls for demolition Work described in ORS 279C.510(1), a condition requiring the Contractor to salvage or recycle construction and demolition debris, if feasible and cost-effective: - (D) If the Contract calls for lawn or landscape maintenance, a condition requiring the Contractor to compost or mulch yard waste material at an approved site, if feasible and cost-effective (ORS 279C.510(2); - (E) Payment of claims by public officers (ORS 279C.515(1)); - (F) Contractor and first-tier subcontractor liability for late payment on Public Improvement Contracts pursuant to ORS 279C.515(2), including the rate of interest; - (G) Person's right to file a complaint with the Construction Contractors Board for all Contracts related to a Public Improvement Contract (ORS 279C.515(3)); - (H) Hours of labor in compliance with ORS 279C.520; - (I) Environmental and natural resources regulations (ORS 279C.525); - (J) Payment for medical care and attention to employees (ORS 279C.530(1); - (K) A Contract provision substantially as follows: "All employers, including Contractor, that employ subject workers who work under this Contract in the State of Oregon must comply with ORS 656.017 and provide the required workers' compensation coverage, unless such
+The District must also include all applicable Contract provisions required by Oregon law as follows: - (A) Prompt payment to all Persons supplying labor or material, contributions to Industrial Accident Fund, and liens and withholding taxes (ORS 279C.505(1)); - (B) Demonstrate that an employee drug testing program is in place (ORS 279C.505(2)); - (C) If the Contract calls for demolition Work described in ORS 279C.510(1), a condition requiring the Contractor to salvage or recycle construction and demolition debris, if feasible and cost-effective; - (D) If the Contract calls for lawn or landscape maintenance, a condition requiring the Contractor to compost or mulch yard waste material at an approved site, if feasible and cost-effective (ORS 279C.510(2); - (E) Payment of claims by public officers (ORS 279C.515(1)); - (F) Contractor and first-tier subcontractor liability for late payment on Public Improvement Contracts pursuant to ORS 279C.515(2), including the rate of interest; - (G) Person's right to file a complaint with the Construction Contractors Board for all Contracts related to a Public Improvement Contract (ORS 279C.515(3)); - (H) Hours of labor in compliance with ORS 279C.520; - (I) Environmental and natural resources regulations (ORS 279C.525); - (J) Payment for medical care and attention to employees (ORS 279C.530(1);